section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 Now, many optimization problems we will come across are in statement form.
 From these statements, we need to formulate our optimization problem correctly.
 Therefore, we chose this kind of problem, not an already developed one.
 We are doing this to show you how you can systematically develop an optimization problem so that you can do so on your own in the future.

 The first thing we need to do is to define our variables:
-R: Number of racing bikes
+R: Number of racing bikes.
-T: Number of touring bikes
+T: Number of touring bikes.
-M: Number of mountain bikes
+M: Number of mountain bikes.

 So the next thing is to understand what we are optimizing the problem.
 From the question, we are asked to find the maximum profit.
 Therefore we are optimizing the profit function.